dougbreaux/dougbreaux.github.io/_posts/2018-06-08-liberty-for-traditionalists.md

 I actually didn't add this manually, but let the RAD/Eclipse WDT tooling add it, by using the "Add and Remove" right-click menu option on the server.

 However, I did manually add the <classloader> element, so that I could add "third-party" libraries to the default library types made available to the application.
 Again, so that I could use the Apache Wink classes.
-(The other 4 were there by default after adding the <span style="font-family:courier new,courier,monospace;"><classloader</span>> from the RAD/Eclipse <span style="font-family:courier new,courier,monospace;">server.xml</span> editor.)
+(The other 4 were there by default after adding the `<classloader>` from the RAD/Eclipse `server.xml` editor.)
 ```xml
     <webApplication contextRoot="/myapp" id="My Application" location="MyApplication.war" name="MY Application">
         <classloader apiTypeVisibility="spec,ibm-api,api,stable,third-party"></classloader>